Industry Insights, Internet

 Will my Dish TV or Sling TV service stop?

-No. EchoStar says the filing does not interrupt service or programming for Dish TV or Sling TV customers, and there is nothing you need to do.
+No. EchoStar says the Dish bankruptcy does not interrupt service or programming for Dish TV or Sling TV customers, and there is nothing you need to do.

 Is HughesNet affected by the Dish bankruptcy?